The Purpose of Purpose

 or Big Future

 contain general information on careers such as day to day responsibilities, required skills, field growth and salary.
 Consider exploring personal profiles or Q&A sessions with people working in your desired field, as well.
-The best way to determine whether or not a career is the right fit is by gaining on the job experience in that area.
-Shadowing or emailing an employee, taking on an internship or even volunteering on the job site are all great ways to get a feel for the work environment and determine if it’s where you really want to be.
+The best way to determine whether or not a career is the right fit is by gaining on the job experience.
+Shadowing an employee, completing an internship or volunteering at the job site are all great ways to get a feel for the work environment and determine if it’s where you really want to be.
 Oakland University’s Career Services has many resources for students in every degree program, including:

 If you have questions or concerns regarding your future degree, reach out to your academic department’s Advising Center